Key Takeaways

 Oklahoma provides default rules for partnerships without written agreements, but those rules rarely match what either partner actually expected.

-Under the Revised Uniform Partnership Act, partners have equal rights in management regardless of their capital contributions.
+Under the Revised Uniform Partnership Act, codified at 54 O.S. § 1-202, a partnership is formed when two or more persons carry on a business for profit — regardless of whether they intended to create a legal partnership.
+Partners have equal rights in management regardless of their capital contributions.
 Profits and losses are split equally regardless of how much each partner works.
 Either partner can generally bind the partnership to contracts.
 And absent contrary agreement, dissolution requires judicial action with all its delays and costs.

 These defaults create surprises.
 The partner who invested $100,000 and works 60 hours a week discovers they have the same management rights and profit share as the partner who invested $10,000 and works 20 hours.
 Neither expected that.
 Neither agreed to it.
 But that's what the law provides when they didn't agree to something else.